-The gain on debt extinguishment was \$2.9 million for the three months ended March 31, 2017.
-This was a result of the Company coming to an agreement with the Seller of Vislink, where by the Company paid \$2 million in cash and the Seller extinguished the remaining \$2.9 million principal amount owed.
+The gain on debt and payables extinguishment for the three and six months ended June 30, 2017 was \$1.1 million and \$4.0 million, respectively.
+Of the \$4.0 million, \$2.9 million was a result of the Company coming to an agreement with the Seller of Vislink, whereby the Company paid \$2 million in cash and the Seller extinguished the remaining \$2.9 million principal amount owed.
+The \$1.1 million was the result of receiving a credit for inventory that a customer consumed prior to the acquisition of Vislink, which the Company is now receiving a credit against outstanding invoices owed to that customer.